ShreyasJothish/shreyasjothish.github.io/_posts/2019-04-19-picasso-painted-it.md

 * This project was carried out as part of Lambda School’s build week.
 Full stack developers and Data scientists worked together to support neural style transfer of images.

 * Pablo Picasso's images are used as style reference.
-The live application is hosted on netlify.
-[Picasso Painted It](https://picasso-frontend.netlify.com)
+The [Picasso Painted It](https://picasso-frontend.netlify.com) application is hosted on netlify.

 * I was responsible for developing neural style transformation APIs.